ivadomed/ivadomed/docs/README.md

 ## Installation

-First, you will need to install the following requirements:
+Assuming you have already installed the `ivadomed` package, you will also need to install:

 ```
-cd ivadomed
-pip install -r requirements.txt
 pip install sphinx_rtd_theme
 ```